-Norton ‘extremely concerned’ about potential Republican bill to repeal D.C.'s home rule
+Norton ‘extremely concerned’ about possible Republican bill to repeal D.C.’s home rule

-Rep. Andrew S. Clyde (R-Ga.), a member of the House Oversight and Reform Committee, which has oversight of the District, told the Daily Caller that he was putting together legislation to return exclusive control of D.C. to Congress by repealing the act, which allows D.C. to have limited self-government.
+Rep. Andrew S. Clyde (R-Ga.), a member of the House Oversight and Reform Committee, which oversees the District, told the Daily Caller that he was putting together legislation to return exclusive control of D.C. to Congress by repealing the act, which allows D.C. to have limited self-government.

-That would represent the most aggressive attempt to restrict D.C. officials’ authority in decades, not since Republicans made similar threats in the 1990s while the District was on the brink of bankruptcy.
+That would represent the most aggressive attempt to restrict D.C. officials’ authority in decades.
+Republicans made similar threats in the 1990s while the District was on the brink of bankruptcy.

 “It’s something to be extremely concerned about, because the District may well find itself in the minority next term,” said Del.
 Eleanor Holmes Norton (D-D.C.), the District’s nonvoting delegate in the House.
 “This is very radical, and I must say very unexpected.
 It will take every bit of energy I have to make sure it does not happen.”

-Since D.C. is not a state, Congress still retains oversight of the city’s budget and laws, authority granted to Congress in the Constitution.
-But the Home Rule Act of 1973 dramatically expanded D.C.'s autonomy by creating a local government; for roughly 100 years before that, Congress functioned as its sole legislative body and D.C. residents had no local elected officials, due largely to notorious segregationists’ control of the committee overseeing D.C. affairs and their opposition to home rule for a city with a large population of Black residents.
+Since D.C. is not a state, Congress still oversees the city’s budget and laws, authority granted to Congress in the Constitution.
+But the Home Rule Act of 1973 dramatically expanded D.C.'s autonomy by creating a local government; for about 100 years before that, Congress functioned as its sole legislative body and D.C. residents had no local elected officials, due largely to notorious segregationists’ control of the committee overseeing D.C. affairs and their opposition to home rule for a city with a large population of Black residents.

 Even if Republicans win control of Congress, though, a proposal as drastic as repealing D.C. home rule would be unlikely to succeed in the Senate.
-The Senate filibuster — which advocates for D.C. statehood have supported eliminating — would likely prevent such a bill from passing.
+The Senate filibuster — which D.C. statehood advocates have supported eliminating — would probably prevent such a bill from passing.

-At a coronavirus news conference Monday, Mayor Muriel E. Bowser (D) appeared untroubled when asked about House Republicans’ plans to try to limit D.C.'s autonomy should they win the majority in November.
+At a coronavirus-related news conference Monday, Mayor Muriel E. Bowser (D) appeared untroubled when asked about House Republicans’ plans to try to limit D.C.'s autonomy should they win the majority in November.

-“I’m focused on Washington D.C., and my job as mayor is to work with whoever’s in the Congress," Bowser said.
-"We’ve worked with Democrats and Republicans on a number of issues.
+“I’m focused on Washington, D.C., and my job as mayor is to work with whoever’s in the Congress,” Bowser said.
+“We’ve worked with Democrats and Republicans on a number of issues.
 That will be our approach regardless of who’s in charge.”

 Republicans have long sought to exert control over the nation’s deep-blue capital city.
 For example, through Republican-led budget riders, Congress has used its authority to block D.C. from using local taxpayer funds to subsidize abortion and from commercializing marijuana, despite a voter-approved law in 2014 legalizing possession of marijuana.

-Republicans lately have been aggressively targeting Bowser over homelessness and rising homicides and carjackings, along with Bowser’s mandate requiring proof of vaccines to enter certain businesses and venues.
+Republicans lately have been aggressively targeting Bowser over homelessness and rising homicides and carjackings, along with Bowser’s mandate requiring proof of vaccination to enter certain businesses and venues.
 Bowser said at the Monday news conference that the city is ending the vaccine requirement for businesses Tuesday — though that only prompted more attacks from Republicans, not to mention from some in her party who disagreed with the decision.

-“.@MayorBowser suddenly lifting DC’s vaccine & mask mandates proves that Dem leaders were never following the science—they were following political science,” Rep. Byron Donalds (R-Fla.), who also sits on the Oversight Committee, said on Twitter.
+“.@MayorBowser suddenly lifting DC’s vaccine & mask mandates proves that Dem leaders were never following the science — they were following political science,” Rep. Byron Donalds (R-Fla.), who also sits on the Oversight Committee, said on Twitter.
 “No longer are the American people going to be used as pawns in their political theatre.
 It’s time to end the madness.”

 Republicans in both the House and Senate had pushed legislation to override D.C.'s vaccine mandate, but because they are in the minority, none of their efforts have succeeded.